honkinglin/honkinglin/README.md

 💼 Former senior software engineer at Tencent.

-🌍 Currently in Vancouver, exploring new opportunities.
+🌍 Currently in Canada, exploring new opportunities.

 ✨ I enjoy coding for fun and bringing ideas to life.